jgkawell/docker-scripts/ompl/lfd/README.md

 Prerequisites: You'll need Ubuntu 16.04 or 18.04 with an Nvidia graphics card and compatible drivers (I don't know all the Linux distros and drivers that work with this method, but let me know which ones you have if it doesn't work).

-You'll need to have Docker installed on your Linux host machine.
+You'll need to have Docker (`docker-ce`) installed on your Linux host machine.
 Follow the installation instruction [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Also make sure to walk through the post-installation instructions [here](https://docs.docker.com/install/linux/linux-postinstall/) specifically to add your user to the `docker` usergroup.

-For Linux we can leverage the hardware acceleration of our host to greatly improve the performance of the GUI applications (rviz, Gazebo, etc.).
+On Linux, we can leverage the hardware acceleration of our host to greatly improve the performance of GUI applications (rviz, Gazebo, etc.).
+However, this requires an Nvidia GPU with the CUDA toolkit installed.
+You can find the installation instructions for CUDA [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation) and the download for the toolkit on Ubuntu [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu).

-To do this, we need to do a bit of extra configuration than on Windows.
-We'll need a program called `rocker` from [OSRF](https://www.openrobotics.org/) that will help setup the needed components for our Docker images.
+We'll also need a program called `rocker` from [OSRF](https://www.openrobotics.org/) that will help setup the needed components for our Docker images.

-The program is distributed through the ROS repositories so if you don't have those configured go [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+The program is distributed through the ROS repositories so if you don't have those configured go [here](http://wiki.ros.org/kinetic/Installation/Ubuntu) (if you already have ROS installed on your host machine you're all set).
 Then run the command below:

 ```
 sudo apt-get install python3-rocker